QEWD-Courier/Ripple-Qewd/README.md

   platform (eg Ubuntu 16.04).
 The embedded Redis or Open Source GT.M database is used as a high-performance cache and session store.

+2) DO NOT install or configure QEWD-Ripple using the "root" username!
+ALWAYS use a non-root username that has *sudo* prvileges.

-2) If your Linux machine / VM only has a root user, you'll need to create a non-root user with sudo privileges.
+If your Linux machine / VM only has a root user, you'll need to create a non-root user with sudo privileges.

-If you already log in to your Linux machine with a non-root user, the user will need sudo privileges.
+If you already log in to your Linux machine with a non-root user, the user will need to have sudo privileges.
+You can check this by typing:

+        groups

+*sudo* should be one of the groups listed, eg:

+        ripple@Ripple-2Gb-ShowcaseDemo-m3:~$ *groups*
+        ripple sudo

 To create a new user named *ripple* (change to whatever you want) (when logged in as root):